s-a/sonic-sound-picture/README.md

 #### Custom template parameters

-In your template configuration you can also add custom properties which can be changed by the user while template configuration (see ***step 3 of workflow***) For example colors, texts, images, logos etc. Each of theses custom properties become a `parms` object within your new `template.json`
+In your template configuration you can also add custom properties which can be changed by the user while template configuration (see ***step 3 of workflow***) For example colors, texts, images, logos etc. Each of theses custom properties become a `parms` object within your new `template.json`.
+You can create aas much parameters as you want.

 A `parms` schema is defined as follows.